andreaszabari/Join-Meet-Us/android/README.md

 If you want to use a SDK that is built from source, you will likely benefit from composing a local Maven repository that contains these dependencies.
 The text below describes how you create a repository that includes both the SDK as well as these dependencies.
 For illustration purposes, we'll define the location of this local Maven repository as `/tmp/repo`

-In source code form, the Android SDK dependencies are locked/pinned by package.json and package-lock.json of the Jitsi Meet project.
+In source code form, the Android SDK dependencies are locked/pinned by package.json and package-lock.json of the Meet project.
 To obtain the data, execute NPM in the jitsi-meet project directory:

     npm install

 This will pull in the dependencies in either binary format, or in source code format, somewhere under /node_modules/

-Third-party React Native _modules_, which Jitsi Meet SDK for Android depends on, are download by NPM in source code or binary form.
+Third-party React Native _modules_, which Meet SDK for Android depends on, are download by NPM in source code or binary form.
 These need to be assembled into Maven artifacts, and then published to your local Maven repository.
 A script is provided to facilitate this.
 From the root of the jitsi-meet project repository, run: